boraciner/radar-tracking-system/README.md

     <br />
 -   naming-service (8761): Eureka Server
 -   radar-service (8000): generating 2D plot data for 5 tracks with respect to 2nd degree of polynomial function<br />
--   plot-listener-service (8100): listens plots from any source and writes to Msql DB<br />
+-   plot-listener-service (8100): listens plots from any source and writes to Kafka cluster<br />
 Endpoint:<br />
 POST /tracks<br />
--   tracker-service (8200): retrieves the plot data and generates tracks by running kalman or other tracker filters<br />
+-   tracker-service (8200): retrieves the plot data from kafka and generates tracks by running kalman or other tracker filters<br />

   </p>
 </p>